rnetonet/enviot/README.md

 ```

 You can test the application layer through the REST service links, example: [http://localhost:5000/?count:int=10](http://localhost:5000/?count:int=10) (*The REST application supports some simple queries*).

+# Configuration

+Each layer has a `.ini` file, where you can configure its settings.